Gaussian lower bound for the Neumann Green function of ageneral parabolic operator: Introduction

 For parabolic operators with time-independent coefficients, a fundamental solution or a Green function is reduced to a heat kernel.
-We mention that there is a tremendous literature dealing with gaussian bounds for heat kernels.
+We mention that there is a tremendous literature dealing with Gaussian bounds for heat kernels.
 We quote the classical books by Davies \cite{Dav}, Grigor'yan \cite{Gr}, Ouhabaz \cite{Ou} Saloff-Coste \cite{Sa} and Stroock \cite{St}, but of course there are many other references on the subject.

 As we said in the summary, the main ingredient in our analysis relies on the classical construction of the fundamental solution by means of the so-called parametrix method.
-We revisit this construction in the next section and we derive from it the gaussian two-sided bounds for the fundamental solution.
-Special attention is paid to the dependence of the gaussian upper bound on the coefficients of orders one and zero.
-This dependence will be in the heart of the proof of the gaussian type upper bound for the Neumann Green function since we will conjugate $L$ with $e^\psi$, for some function $\psi$ appropriately chosen.
-This is a classical argument to derive a gaussian upper bound from a Nash upper bound.
-Note however that this argument is not enough to get a gaussian type upper bound for the Neumann Green function.
-We need to conjugate again with a special function together with a maximum principle argument in order to get a gaussian type upper bound.
-This is done in Section 4.
-Before, we prove in Section 3 a gaussian lower bound for the Neumann Green function.
+We revisit this construction in the next section and we derive from it Gaussian two-sided bounds for the fundamental solution.
+In Section 3, we prove a Gaussian lower bound for the Neumann Green function.
 To do so, we construct the Neumann Green function as a perturbation of the fundamental solution by a single-layer potential.
-The gaussian lower bound is then derived from the smoothing effect of the single-layer potential.
-In the last section we adapt our method to prove a gaussian lower bound for the Neumann heat kernel of a compact Riemannian manifold with boundary having non negative Ricci curvature.
+The Gaussian lower bound is then derived from the smoothing effect of the single-layer potential.